 The days and weeks following a severe spinal fracture are full of the unknown.
 How long is the pain going to last?
 Will you need surgery?
 Will you ever be able to pick up your children again?
 How much is this hospital stay going to cost?

-The long-term effects of fractured vertebrae, spinal cord injuries, and other back injuries often bring devastating outcomes.
+Our Albany back injury lawyers understand the long-term effects of fractured vertebrae, spinal cord injuries, and other back injuries often bring devastating outcomes.
 In the most devastating cases, thoracic and lumbar spine injuries could lead to partial or complete paralysis.
 This could lead to a person’s inability to conceive children and uncontrolled muscle spasms.

 Can I File a Personal Injury Claim for Fractured Vertebrae?